angelicr0t/.angelicr0t./README.md

 This is a pt (ponytown) account, not an actual coding based account.
 I use nonbinary and masc pronouns, nonbinary preferred.

 I'm uh gay and bi curious (+ demiboy) I'm a super cool guy so er...
 Yeah.
-I have high functioning autism, suspected to have ADHD yet haven't tested for it because I'm broke as fuck. angelicr0t/.angelicr0t. on most socials (ex.
+I have high functioning Autism + ADHD. angelicr0t/.angelicr0t. on most socials (ex.
 Discord, Roblox, Pinterest, nd other shit).
 It's a complete gamble if I'll be antisocial or the most social person you've either met.
 Usually I'm somewhere in between, don't be afraid to send me a whisper.
 I am w2i 80%-90% of the time because I'm mostly offtab.

 I'll add more to this later